iggykov/AR/README.md

 # AR
 my AR Assets

-This is my personal marker for the WebAR projects, I am working on.
+This are my personal assets for the WebAR projects, that I am working on.
-It is an abreviation of my nickname Iggy Kov.
+It is part of my artistic work under the name Iggy Kov.
 I uploaded it here, so I can relink it to my Ar.js projects.
 All rights reserved.
 Please do not use it for any purpose than learning.